 The Intova IC-700 7.0MP digital camera that has an underwater housing, can be purchased at a reasonable price.
 This underwater digital camera has 7 megapixels, macro mode and built-in flash take crisp pictures even at five feet underwater.

 The SeaLife DC800 underwater camera presents glossy and up to date design with high-tech features.
 Equipped with an 8-megapixel camera, now you can have the best possible photos, in and out of the water.
 This new type of camera guarantee you to have the easiest step to set up a graphic on-screen, you can spread out the camera with wide-angle lens and Digital Pro Flashes accessories.
-Additionally, this has also enduring lithium battery for an all day diving experience, armed with an automatic focus from 2″ to infinity, has a large format continuous video recording with sound, it is tested to a depth of up to 200 feet, it is fully shielded with rubber shield for shock protection and has a generous 1-year warranty that also covers the underwater housing and the camera itself.
+Additionally, this has also enduring lithium battery for an all-day diving experience, armed with an automatic focus from 2″ to infinity, has a large format continuous video recording with sound, it is tested to a depth of up to 200 feet, it is fully shielded with rubber shield for shock protection and has a generous 1-year warranty that also covers the underwater housing and the camera itself.

 If you are seeking for a renowned underwater digital that is used by professional diving photographers, you may resort to Nikon D3 underwater digital cameras.
 This camera is high-end as far as technology is concerned.
 This camera type is much sought after and indeed a cut above the rest.
-Launched with an ideal auto exposure, enormous viewfinder and precise auto and fast, Nikon D3 is a real treat as it is ergonomically protected with Sea&Sea MDX-D3 housing.
-This superb 10-megapixel camera has feature specifically built to take great photographs, in underwater or in the surface.
+Launched with ideal auto exposure, enormous viewfinder, and precise auto and fast, Nikon D3 is a real treat as it is ergonomically protected with Sea&Sea MDX-D3 housing.
+This superb 10-megapixel camera has features specifically built to take great photographs, in underwater or in the surface.

 Another great camera in the offing is the Panasonic SDR-SW20.
 A study model specially tailored for you, if you desire an easy-to-use and lightweight device.
 It comes with a 10x optical zoom and MPEG-2 format that can reach up to 10 Mbps.
 This camera is one of the finest digital cameras available for video recording.
 Its pitfall, however, is its low 0.3MP 640×480 still imaging capability.
 The still imaging options are fundamentally missing in this model.

-And last but definitely not the least is the Olympus SW series, which can also be a force to reckon with.
-This camera comes with a splendid 10 Megapixels, ISO1600, and a 3.6x optical zoom feature and allows you dive with this camera at a depth of 6.6 feet.
+And last but definitely not least is the Olympus SW series, which can also be a force to reckon with.
+This camera comes with a splendid 10 Megapixels, ISO1600, and a 3.6x optical zoom feature and allows you to dive with this camera at a depth of 6.6 feet.